Harry5haw/Geyser-Genomics/README.md

     end

     subgraph "TerraFlow Genomics Platform on AWS"
+        %% This is the invisible spacer node to add vertical padding spacer[ ]

         B["The Conductor
         (Airflow)"] -- "1.
 Reads the recipe" --> A
         B -- "2.
 Sends tasks to..." --> C{"The Workforce